MAGPIE-SFU/saasi/README.md

-Suppose we do not know the speciation and extinction rates for each state, but we have some knowledge about the sampling rates (e.g. per year/month, this should algin with your tree time).
+Suppose we do not know the speciation and extinction rates for each state, but we have some knowledge about the sampling rates (e.g. per year/month, this should align with your tree time).
 We estimate the speciation and extinction rates using the method described in .